Birmingham Public School

-The Birmingham Public School is an historic American school building that is located in the South Side Flats neighborhood of Pittsburgh, Pennsylvania.
+The Birmingham Public School is an historic school building in the South Side Flats neighborhood of Pittsburgh, Pennsylvania, United States.

 Listed on the National Register of Historic Places in 1986, it currently functions as an apartment building.

 History and architectural features

 This historic structure was built in 1871 by the Borough of Birmingham in Allegheny County, Pennsylvania, a community that was annexed by the city of Pittsburgh the following year.

 A three-story, brick building that features gabled eastern and western sections that are connected by hipped-roof middle section, its "twin facades have slightly projecting center bays with segmentally arched entries with stone surrounds and overhanging hoods."

 In 1944, this building was sold to the Catholic Church and served as the middle school for St. Adalbert's Parish.

 It was listed on the National Register of Historic Places in 1986.
 It is currently an apartment building.